-During that first program a very unhappy woman called.
+During that first program a very frantic and depressed woman called.
 She mentioned suicide.
 I started telling stories, stories directed at her, hoping to keep her engaged.
 I held her on one line while I called emergency services on the other line to try to get her help.
-Since both lines were tied up I couldn’t take any other calls, so it was just stories and some carols.
 I told those stories just for her but, of course, everyone else who heard them thought they were just for them.
 Finally she got help.
 I was exhausted but also had been given a great Christmas gift.
 I decided to be on the air every Christmas I could, not only taking calls and playing music, but telling stories.